nalaseivad/captainginja.github.io/_posts/2015-02-27-on-who-you-want-to-be.md

 ---
 layout: post
-title: "On Who You Want to Be"
+title: On Who You Want to Be
+sub_title: Be like Mike
 featured_image: /images/mike_d.jpg
-featured_image_alt_text: "Mike D"
+featured_image_alt_text: Mike D
-featured_image_title: "Just be the ball, be the ball, be the ball ...
-You're not being the ball Danny."
+featured_image_title: Just be the ball, be the ball, be the ball ...
+You're not being the ball Danny.
 featured_image_width: 600
+tags: [thoughtful]
 ---

 I recently learned that an old colleague of mine just passed away.
 This was sad news and a surprise, even though I knew